 Another way to create a two-tone effect in your kitchen is to add a different color to your kitchen island.
 With the growing popularity of kitchen islands, choosing a complementary color for yours will help it stand out.

 This two-tone contemporary farmhouse is a perfect example of how to seamlessly blend different colors and styles in a single design.
 The kitchen has a traditional style around the perimeter of the kitchen using Decorative cabinets.
 The island uses Shaker style cabinets.

 In this kitchen, the homeowners achieved a modern but timeless look that will keep the kitchen up to date for years to come.
 The white base and wall cabinets combine well with the blue island.

 Two-tone cabinets can also create balance and visual interest in your kitchen. grounding base cabinets with darker shades helps your upper cabinets shine with beautiful whites.
 Mixing neutrals might be just the touch your kitchen needs.

 The homeowners of this elegant kitchen wanted a tuxedo effect in their kitchen, something that would be timeless no matter how trends change.
 The black base cabinets ground the design, while the white upper cabinets keep the room bright and light.

 This kitchen shows how two-tone cabinetry adds visual interest in a kitchen.
-The Studio Gray base cabinets to ground the design.
+The Medium Gray base cabinets to ground the design.
 The contrast with the upper white cabinets opens the space up and adds a light and bright touch.